plblum/jivs/docs/Jivs_API.md

     See also [Localization](#localization).
 #### setTextValue() function
 Set the text value.
 Optionally let Jivs convert it to the native value using its built-in parsers.
+Optionally let it also reformat the native value to text value and call onTextValueChanged callback hook so you can get reformatting too.
 ```ts
 class FieldValueHost {
     setTextValue(textValue: string, options?: FieldValueHostSetValueOptions): void {}